jcaillon/Notes/git/git.md

 ### git rebase

 An alternative to merge that rewrites your commit history to move commits since you branched off to apply to the current head instead.
-A bit dangerous as it discards existing commit objects.
+Reapply commits on top of another base tip.

 1. move all changes to <currentbranch> which are not in <branch> to a temp area
 2. run all <branch> commits